TeskaLabs/asab/doc/asab/metrics.rst

 Metrics Endpoints
 -----------------
 The **API Service** in ASAB offers several endpoints that monitor internal ASAB functionality.
 Some of them present the current state of metrics.
+Check for Swagger documentation of your ASAB Application REST API by visiting the `/doc` endpoint.

 ``/asab/v1/metrics``